Has a close friend or family ever approached you to borrow money? Having trouble saying “no”? Do you feel stuck in an awkward situation?

 Otherwise, if you have the money to help, just give it, don’t loan it.

-RULE#1: Lend only what you can afford to lose.
+Rule #2: Lend only what you can afford to lose.

+Give yourself a limit to how much money you can lend them.
+Clarify with them that the money is a loan not a cash gift.
+“UTANG ito, hindi BIGAY.”
 If you do have money to spare, make sure you only give what you can afford.
 Don’t put yourself in financial danger!
 Even a small amount can help a friend who is struggling financially.
 If you know you can’t give them the full amount they need, you can offer help in other ways, like helping them earn cash on the side, or help them set up a budget.

-RULE#2: Put everything in writing.
+RULE#4: Put everything in writing.

 If you do decide to lend, get it in writing.
 Make sure you have all the basics written down and filed away.
 You’ll need the person’s name, date you lent them the money, how much you lent them and a payment plan you’ve both agreed upon.
 This will help you avoid conflict in the future.
 By keeping a record of the transaction you’ll be less likely to forget how much you lent them.
 You even ask the borrower to sign a promissory note spelling out the terms of the loan.
 This will serve a couple of purposes.
 For one, it clarifies that you are making a loan, not a gift.
 Additionally, if the borrower doesn’t repay the loan, you always have the option of taking them to court to collect.

-RULE#3: Don’t let money get in the way of your relationship.
+RULE#5: Don’t let money get in the way of your relationship.

 This is the most difficult rule to follow.
 If you lend money to a friend or family member, be aware that you may not get your money back and that your relationship may never go back to normal.
 This may cause tension, guilt, remorse and anger between you and the borrower.
 Thus, the risk of damaging your relationship should be part of the initial discussion when borrowing or lending money.
 For example, “Paula, I want to help, but I’ve heard nightmares about friends lending each other money.
 What can we do to make sure that this doesn’t happen to us?”